Skip to content

 Do I need the desktop app?

 No. The daemon, CLI, and MCP connector are the product path.
-The desktop app is optional and lives in a separate repository.
+The desktop app is optional and lives in the main repository's AGPL-3.0-only app/ crate.

 If you only want agents to use Wenlan, install the plugin or runtime setup and verify the MCP route.
 You do not need a GUI.